TransposeData/docs/docs/sql/tables/settlement-layer/transactions.md

 # Transactions

 The `transactions` table provides indexed views of all transactions submitted for a specified chain.
+Supported chains: `ethereum`, `polygon`, `goerli`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |